-Freddie Mac Standard Category Abbreviation of Class Definition IDC Index Differential Classes with Class Coupons that are reset periodically based on the difference (or other specified relationship) between two or more designated Indices.
+Freddie Mac Standard Abbreviation Category of Class Definition IDC Index Differential Classes with Class Coupons that are reset periodically based on the difference (or other specified relationship) between two or more designated Indices.
+IRC Interest Rate Cap Classes that receive payments of any accrued interest in excess of a specified rate based solely on benefits received under a third-party derivative contract.
+As a result, payments of any such excess accrued interest will not be covered by the Freddie Mac guarantee.
 INV Inverse Floating Rate Classes with Class Coupons that are reset periodically based on an Index and that vary inversely with changes in the Index.
 IO Interest Only Classes that receive some or all of the interest payments made on the underlying Assets and little or no principal.
 Interest Only Classes have either a nominal or a notional principal amount.
 A nominal principal amount represents actual principal that will be paid on the Class.
 It is referred to as nominal since it is extremely small compared to other Classes.
 A notional principal amount is the amount used as a reference to calculate the amount of interest due on an Interest Only Class that is not entitled to any principal.
 NPR No Payment Residual Residual Classes that are designed to receive no payments of interest.
 PEC Payment Exchange Certificates Classes whose Class Coupons vary, in whole or in part, based upon payments of interest made to or from one or more related Classes.
 PO Principal Only Classes that do not receive any interest.
 PZ Partial Accrual Classes that accrete a part of their interest, which is added to the outstanding principal balance, and receive payments of the remainder as interest.
-S Structured Formula Floating Rate and Inverse Floating Rate Classes with Class Coupons that are periodically reset using a formula other than an Index (without any multiplier) plus a constant, in the case of Floating Rate Classes, or a constant minus an Index (without any multiplier), in the case of Inverse Floating Rate Classes, and which are not designated as Toggle Classes. Т Toggle Floating Rate, Inverse Floating Rate and Weighted Average Coupon Classes with Class Coupons that change significantly as a result of very small changes in the applicable Index.
+S Structured Formula Floating Rate and Inverse Floating Rate Classes with Class Coupons that are periodically reset using a formula other than an Index (without any multiplier) plus a constant, in the case of Floating Rate Classes, or a constant minus an Index (without any multiplier), in the case of Inverse Floating Rate Classes, and which are not designated as Toggle Classes.
+T Toggle Floating Rate, Inverse Floating Rate and Weighted Average Coupon Classes with Class Coupons that change significantly as a result of very small changes in the applicable Index.
 The change in Class Coupon may not be a continuous function of changes in the Index; rather, a change in the Index may result in a "shift" from a predetermined rate or formula to a different predetermined rate or formula.
 W WAC (or Weighted Average Coupon) Classes whose Class Coupons represent a blended interest rate that may change from period to period.
 WAC Classes may consist of Components with different interest rates or may be backed by Assets with different interest rates.
 Z Accrual Classes that accrete all of their interest, which is added to their outstanding principal balance.
 This accretion may continue until the Class begins receiving principal payments, until some other event has occurred or until the Class is retired.